 About Dr. Curran

-Assistant Professor, Department of Immunology, The University of Texas MD Anderson Cancer Center, Houston, TX
+Associate Professor, Department of Immunology, Division of Basic Science Research, The University of Texas MD Anderson Cancer Center, Houston, TX

 Member, Division of Graduate Faculty, The University of Texas Graduate School of Biomedical Sciences (GSBS), Houston, TX